driftregion/iso14229/README.md

 1. Download `iso14229.zip` from the [releases page](https://github.com/driftregion/iso14229/releases), copy `iso14229.c` and `iso14229.h` into your source tree and build.
 2. Look at the [examples](./examples)

-## Build Systems
+## Compatibility

 iso14229 is designed to build on any platform.

 ## Preprocessor Defines